Cat survives 14-month journey to Las Vegas from Alabama

-LAS VEGAS (KLAS) — Somehow one Alabama kitty made the long trek from Birmingham to southern Nevada in one piece, and now her owners hope to bring her back home.
+LAS VEGAS (KLAS) — Somehow one Alabama kitty made the long trek from Birmingham to southern Nevada in one piece, and now her humans hope to bring her back home.

-“We searched and searched and could not find her,” said Tracy Cost, Raven’s owner.
+“We searched and searched and could not find her,” said Tracy Cost, Raven’s human.

 The loss of Raven, who Cost had housed since the cat was a few days old, was gut-wrenching for her.